dva81/dva81.github.io/_posts/2024-06-05-AI-builder quick guide.md

 ## Getting Started: Out-of-the-Box Functionality
 You can access the document automation toolkit in Power Automate.
 Learn about the toolkit on [Document automation toolkit - AI Builder | Microsoft Learn](https://learn.microsoft.com/en-us/ai-builder/doc-automation)
+The inital installation is standard and next-next-finish.
+The two installations I did stalled on the last step but after closing and the installation was ok.

 ### 1. Setting Up the Solution
 To begin, create a new solution within the AI Builder environment and import all necessary components.
 This step is straightforward, enabling users to swiftly set up a foundation for their document automation process.